THE ULVERSCROFT FOUNDATION

 The Ulverscroft Foundation is a significant funder of UK and overseas not-for-profit organisations that are working to improve the quality of life of people who are blind, partially sighted and visually impaired.

-o Relieve, assist and provide treatment and education for sick or handicapped persons and in particular (but without prejudice to the generality of the foregoing) persons suffering from defective eyesight, and
+o Relieve, assist and provide treatment and education for sick or handicapped persons and in particular (but without prejudice to the generality of the foregoing) persons suffering from defective eyesight.

 Any organisation with (a) an appropriate safeguarding policy for vulnerable children and/or adults and procedures to implement and monitor the policy, and (b) an equal opportunities policy may apply for a grant of between £100 and £500,000 (although awards towards the upper end of this scale are extremely rare).
-The vast majority of grants made are for £10,000 or less.
+The vast majority of grants made are for less than £5,000.

 Applications from public libraries managed by local authorities will be considered if these are additional to the local authority’s core service.
 Volunteer-run libraries may be grant funded if they are supported in cash or in kind by the local authority (libraries operated by private companies are not supported).